Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/edit-actions.md

 editor.ActiveView.ExecuteEditAction(new IndentAction());
 ```

-Most of the edit action classes defined by SyntaxEditor also have helper methods which make running the edit actions easier.  or instance, the [IEditorViewSelection](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewSelection) interface has a method [SelectAll](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewSelection.SelectAll*), which runs the [SelectAllAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.SelectAllAction).
+Most of the edit action classes defined by SyntaxEditor also have helper methods which make running the edit actions easier.
+For instance, the [IEditorViewSelection](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewSelection) interface has a method [SelectAll](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorViewSelection.SelectAll*), which runs the [SelectAllAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.SelectAllAction).
 Another example is the [IEditorView](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView) interface has a method [CopyToClipboard](xref:@ActiproUIRoot.Controls.SyntaxEditor.IEditorView.CopyToClipboard*), which runs the [CopyToClipboardAction](xref:@ActiproUIRoot.Controls.SyntaxEditor.EditActions.CopyToClipboardAction).

 ## Canceling an Edit Action